TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

    <f:layout name="{settings.layout}" />

-Edit the “LayoutSingleColumn” page TypoScript template in the TYPO3 CMS backend.
+Edit the :name:`LayoutSingleColumn` page TypoScript template in the TYPO3 CMS backend.
 Replace or edit its Setup field content to become the following::

    page = PAGE